willmendesneto/ngx-skeleton-loader/README.md

 - loadingText - _default_ `Loading...`: attribute that defines the text value for `aria-valuetext` attribute.
 Defaults to "Loading..."

+## Appearance

+You can also define which appearance want to use in your skeleton loader by passing the options in your component via `[appearance]` attribute.

+### Options

+- `''` - _default_: it will use it `''` as appearance.
+At the end, it will render like a line, but line is not a expected appearance to be passed;
+- `circle`: it will use `circle` as appearance.
+Great for avatar skeletons, for example :);

 ## Animations

 You can also define which CSS animation you want to use - even not use any, if it's the case - in your skeleton loader by passing the options in your component via `[animation]` attribute.